shakib-rahimi/tictoc/README.md

 ## Usage

-The easiest way to calculate the execution time of any part of the program in Python sample code:
+The easiest way to calculate the execution time of any part of the program in Python, sample code:

     from tictoc import tic, toc